Breath Easy this Sick Season.

 Answer these questions to see if your child is eligible for the RSV vaccine.

-• Wash your hands often
+- Wash your hands often

 Wash your hands often with soap and water for at least 20 seconds, and help young children do the same.
 If soap and water are not available, use an alcohol-based hand sanitizer.
-Washing your hands will help protect you from germs.
+Washing your hands will help protect you from germs. - Avoid touching your face with unwashed hands

 Avoid touching your eyes, nose, and mouth with unwashed hands.
-Germs spread this way.
+Germs spread this way. - Avoid close contact with sick people

-Avoid close contact, such as kissing, and sharing cups or eating utensils with people who have cold-like symptoms.
+Avoid close contact, such as kissing, and sharing cups or eating utensils with people who have cold-like symptoms. - Cover your coughs and sneezes

 Cover your mouth and nose with a tissue or your upper shirt sleeve when coughing or sneezing.
-Throw the tissue in the trash afterward.
+Throw the tissue in the trash afterward. - Clean frequently touched surfaces

 Clean surfaces and objects that people frequently touch, such as toys, doorknobs, and mobile devices.
 When people infected with RSV touch surfaces and objects, they can leave behind germs.
-Also, when they cough or sneeze, droplets containing germs can land on surfaces and objects.
+Also, when they cough or sneeze, droplets containing germs can land on surfaces and objects. - Stay home when you are sick

 If possible, stay home from work, school, and public areas when you are sick.
 This will help protect others from catching your illness.